platformsh/platformsh-docs/src/frameworks/drupal7/apachesolr-module.md

 This page is about configuring Solr with the module [Apache Solr Search](https://www.drupal.org/project/apachesolr).
 If your project uses [Search API](https://www.drupal.org/project/search_api) then you should follow the instructions [Search API](search-api-module.md).

 ## Requirements
-You will need either the module  [Apache Solr Search](https://www.drupal.org/project/apachesolr)
+You will need the module  [Apache Solr Search](https://www.drupal.org/project/apachesolr)

 If you are using a make file, you can add those lines to your `project.make`: